Elevator algorithm

-The elevator algorithm (also SCAN) is a disk-scheduling algorithm to determine the motion of the disk's arm and head in servicing read and write requests.
+The elevator algorithm, or SCAN, is a disk-scheduling algorithm to determine the motion of the disk's arm and head in servicing read and write requests.

 This algorithm is named after the behavior of a building elevator, where the elevator continues to travel in its current direction (up or down) until empty, stopping only to let individuals off or to pick up new individuals heading in the same direction.

 From an implementation perspective, the drive maintains a buffer of pending read/write requests, along with the associated cylinder number of the request, in which lower cylinder numbers generally indicate that the cylinder is closer to the spindle, and higher numbers indicate the cylinder is farther away.

+The algorithm is largely obsolete for data storage.
+With the current generation of magnetic disks it is not possible to know the location of specific data on the disk and solid state memory devices have a constant seek time independent of location.

+History

+The earliest published treatment of the algorithm is in Donald Knuth's classic book The Art of Computer Programming Volume 1 where he describes a theoretical simulation of a single elevator in the Mathematics building at the California Institute of Technology in order to discuss coroutines and doubly linked lists.
+By the 1980s the problem had been extended to n elevators.
+It is now considered to be a classic problem of Software Engineering and the formal specification of programming languages.

 Description

 When a new request arrives while the drive is idle, the initial arm/head movement will be in the direction of the cylinder where the data is stored, either in or out.
 As additional requests arrive, requests are serviced only in the current direction of arm movement until the arm reaches the edge of the disk.
 When this happens, the direction of the arm reverses, and the requests that were remaining in the opposite direction are serviced, and so on.